 Cutting on the right side of the line is crucial for accurate and clean cuts when working with wood.
 Always remember to cut on the waste side of the line, leaving a small amount of wood on that side to account for any wandering of the blade.
 With a little practice and attention to detail, you’ll be able to make precise cuts every time.

-You might be interested in: Can A 60V Tool Use A 20V Battery?
+You might be interested in: Can You Use A Circular Saw On A Work Bench?

 Frequently Asked Questions about What Side Of Line Do You Cut Wood?